 Money tip: the best way not to lose time while finding your hotel is to have an affordable data bundle for Europe on your phone.
 That way you're able to use Google Maps on the go.
 Read our post about the best SIM card for Europe here to find the best deals!

 It's been 35 years since we've seen the "Formula 1" race in the Netherlands.
-As you might expect, racing fans are over the moon for the fact it's finally taking place again at the iconic track of Zandvoort in 2020.
+As you might expect, racing fans are over the moon for the fact it was finally taking place again at the iconic track of Zandvoort in 2020.
 The racetrack got a complete makeover to bring it into the 21st century because of this.
+However then Corona changed all that.
+The date was moved to May 3, and now to September 5th.
+It seems with the high vaccination levels in The Netherlands the event is now finally taking place.
+Festivities start from September 3.

 One of the biggest celebrations in Amsterdam is the yearly Canal Parade.
 When over 80 extravagantly decorated boats take to the Amsterdam Canals, it's fantastic to witness.
 The atmosphere is a lot of fun whether your straight or gay (or however you see yourself).
 It's a celebration for everybody.

-The Canal Parade is the main event, but there are festivities around the city for the entire week, starting July 25th until August 2nd.
+The Canal Parade is the main event, but there are festivities around the city for the entire week, starting July 31th 2021.

 It's important to know when School Holidays are taking place because that means high season.
 Prices will be at their peak.
 And especially attractions will be crowded.
 Because the Dutch have more holiday leave than most countries in the world (up to 8 weeks per year), they will take a lot of day trips, apart from their proper vacations.
 Meaning most tourist attractions in the country will be extra busy.